General properties of the RABBITT at parity mixing conditions: Computational aspects

 In the PT method, the time integrals were evaluated analytically, and the energy discretization step $d\varepsilon$ was set to 0.0011 a.u.
 Principal value integrals for continuum–continuum transitions were evaluated numerically over the energy interval 0.0011--0.4961 a.u.
 (0.03--13.5~eV).

 In the ACE method, a double‑precision FORTRAN program was designed to integrate the system of ordinary differential equations for the expansion coefficients in the Coulomb basis.
-The 4th order Runge-Kutta method was used to obtain initial values, and the 3rd‑order Adams predictor-corrector method \cite{MATHEMATICALHANDBOOK} was used to propagate the solution.
-Since the equations contain oscillating functions, the integration was performed with a constant time step.
+The 4th order Runge-Kutta method was used to obtain initial values, and the 3rd‑order Adams predictor-corrector method \cite{MATHEMATICALHANDBOOK} was used to propagate the solution. {T}he integration was performed with a constant time step.
 The step size determines the relative error in the population of states (including states of the discretized continuum) and, accordingly, the norm of the total population.
 The step varied widely during the test calculations; its value, corresponding to approximately 50 points per period of the highest laser frequency, resulted in a relative norm error of about $10^{-4}$.

 Most calculations were performed with $d\varepsilon=2.5\cdot10^{-3}$ a.u.
 Changing the energy step by a factor of 2 changed the computed quantities by no more than a few percent for pulse durations ($\pi\tau=15–60$ fs) and intensities ($10^{11}–10^{13}$ W/cm$^2$), all typical for RABBITT experiments.
 Long pulses result in narrow photoelectron peaks and, therefore, require finer sampling step.
 Low IR intensity ($<10^{11}$ W/cm$^2$) and short pulses (low flux) lead to deficient population in sidebands and larger statistical errors.
 The considered range of continuum electron energies was $0.0025–0.625$ a.u.
 Note that decreasing the discretization step increases the computational cost of the problem $\sim N^2\approx \frac{1}{de^2}$, where N is the total number of energy points.